Sandeep2017/Diabetic-Retinopathy-detection/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://linkedin.com/in/sandeep-ghosh)

+>> Imagine being able to detect blindness even before it happned  !!

 Our experiments with Diabetic Retinopathy Detection.
-This is an ongoing project and this repository is constantly updating.
+This is an ongoing project and this repository is constantly getting updated.

 ## Overview
 * [Contributors](#Contributors)